What Is Dog Whispering?

 Is The Dog Whispering Method Effective?

-Finally, consider this: if your dog has not completed obedience training, your dog won’t be easy to live with… and YOU don’t really know what YOU are doing if you haven’t been through a number of good dog training classes and you’ll freeze or do something stupid in the face of an emergency because you weren’t trained what to do.
+Finally, consider this: if your dog has not completed obedience training, and you aren’t diligently doing proper management of your dog, your dog won’t be easy to live with… and YOU don’t really know what YOU are doing if you haven’t been through a number of good dog training classes and you’ll freeze or do something stupid in the face of an emergency because you weren’t trained what to do.
 Other dogs won’t teach your dog to come back and not get hit by a car, or to not jump up on guests, or to stay off the furniture.
 And Dog Whispering doesn’t involve a lot of positive reinforcement for doing the right things… and that can sabotage everything you want out of your dog.